-Course Code Course Credit Content of Subject 80PHS016 Physiological Science Reading Seminar IIIB 2 Students will participate in seminars that involve the close reading, explanation, and discussion of current life science papers to further understand the logic flow of the papers throughout their introduction, results and discussion.
+Course Code Course Credit Content of Subject 80PHS015 Physiological Science Reading Seminar IIIA 2 Students will participate in seminars that involve the close reading, explanation, and discussion of current life science papers to understand the logic flow of the papers throughout their introduction, results and discussion.
+80PHS016 Physiological Science Reading Seminar IIIB 2 Students will participate in seminars that involve the close reading, explanation, and discussion of current life science papers to further understand the logic flow of the papers throughout their introduction, results and discussion.
 80PHS017 Physiological Science Reading Seminar IVA 2 Students will participate in seminars that involve the close reading, explanation, and discussion of current life science papers to get English expressions used in research papers as well as scientific knowledge.
 80PHS018 Physiological Science Reading Seminar IVB 2 Students will participate in seminars that involve the close reading, explanation, and discussion of current life science papers to further get English expressions used in research papers as well as scientific knowledge.
 80PHS019 Physiological Science Reading Seminar V A 2 Students will participate in seminars that involve the close reading, explanation, and discussion of current life science papers to develop the ability to critically evaluate papers.
 80PHS020 Physiological Science Reading Seminar VB 2 Students will participate in seminars that involve the close reading, explanation, and discussion of current life science papers to further develop the ability to critically evaluate papers.